zlatnaspirala/visual-ts-game-engine/readme.md

   features inside.
 Also video chat is integrated based on signaling server.
   No video recording for now (next features).

+  ### Whats good in this project:

+   - No strange logs - No need for forums just follow stackoverflow.com and wc3.
+   - Fast console log access, tracking code
+   - no single eval ('popular' js frameworks usually are based on eval)
+   - Fast rebuild

+   ### Simple there is nothing between you and making the app.

  - Written in typescript current version 3.7.4.
  - Text editor used and recommended: Last version of Visual Studio Code.
    Luanch debugger configuration comes with this project (for server part).
  - Physics engine based on Matter.js - Matter.ts (npm project).
  - Multiplatform video chat (for all browsers) implemented.
 SocketIO used for session staff.
    MultiRTC2 used for data transfer also for video chat.
 MultiRTC3 alias 'broadcaster' used for video chat.
+ - Mobile controls / Tested on android

 ![visualTS](https://github.com/zlatnaspirala/visual-ts/blob/dev/nonproject-files/logo.png)